0xkzam/cryptography/README.md

 #### ElGamal

 - Taher Elgamal, 1985
-- Based on Diffie Hellman key exchange
+- Based on Diffie-Hellman key exchange (Discrete Logarithm Problem).
 - DSA is a variant of ElGamal signature scheme
 - Typically used to encrypt a symmetric key that is then used to encrypt the actual message.
 - ElGamal is said to be resistant to quantum attacks